Bennexy/clipboard-history/README.md

 displays the historic clipboard text entries in a descending order includes a full text search

 ### project Goals
-Mortis Reddit, Highperformance, Minimalistic, Clipboard, History, Manager, which Mimik the Windows Clipboard,
+wirte a lightweight Highperformance, Minimalistic, Clipboard History Manager, which mimiks the Windows Clipboard, History, Communication between UI and Daemon via Unix Socket, Fulltextsearch,
-History, Manager, Communication via a Unix Socket, Fulltextsearch, Automatic Population the Clipboard on select
+Automatic Population the Clipboard on select